combio-dku/HiCAT/README.md

 `pip install MarkerCount`

-Once it is installed using pip, you can import the two functions using the following python command.
+Once it is installed using pip, you can import two functions using the following python command.

 `from MarkerCount.hicat import HiCAT, show_summary`